snandasena/finding-lane-lines-on-the-road/README.md

 def rgb_to_hsv(img):
     return cv2.cvtColor(img, cv2.COLOR_RGB2HLS)
 ```
-Following are the results after applying HSL filter
+Following are the results after applying the HSL filter

 ![](resources/hsl_filter.png)

-Compare with both filters, the HSL filter is good to detect both white and yellow lane lines
+When compared with both filters, the HSL filter is good to detect both white and yellow lane lines

 ##### Select white and yellow colour spaces using HSL filter